Skip to Content

 Strep Throat

 During the winter I got sick.
-At first, I thought it was just a cold, but after nearly a week in bed with one of the worst sore throats I have ever had, I decided to go to the clinic to get checked out.
+At first, I thought it was just a cold, but after a few days in bed with one of the worst sore throats I have ever had, I decided to go to the clinic to get checked out.

 The doctor said I had strep throat.
 This diagnosis only cost me 60 pesos.
 He wrote me a prescription for some antibiotics and I went to the pharmacy just a few steps away and got my pills.
 A few days later, my symptoms eased up and I returned to my life.

-If I had been in the US, I probably would have gone without antibiotics and suffered through another week of sickness.
-A consultation alone would have cost over $100 had I paid out of pocket.
+If I had been in the U.S., I probably would have gone without antibiotics and suffered through another week of sickness.
+A consultation alone would have cost a couple of hundred dollars had I paid out of pocket.

 Food Poisoning